-For provisions on "bidding zone", please see section 8.3.1.
+For provisions on "bidding zone", please see chapter 7.3.1.

-8.4 Combinations of electricity supply options
+7.3.8 Combinations of electricity supply options

-The RED II sets out two main pathways to produce RFNBOs: The first approach, set out in the fourth subparagraph of Article 27(3), determines the share of renewable hydrogen based on the share of renewable electricity in the country of production in the year n-2.
+The Revised Directive EU/2018/2001 sets out two main pathways to produce RFNBOs: The first approach, set out in the fourth subparagraph of Article 27(3), determines the share of renewable hydrogen based on the share of renewable electricity in the country of production in the year n-2.
 The second approach set out in the fifth and sixth subparagraphs of Article 27(3), which is further detailed in CDR 1184, allows to produce fully renewable hydrogen via several sub-options.